peter-kish/gloot/README.md

   <img src="images/gloot_logo_128x128.png" />
 </p>

-An universal inventory system for the Godot game engine (version 3.x and newer).
+A universal inventory system for the Godot game engine (version 3.x and newer).

 ## Table of Contents